 (CRUELLA premieres in theatres and on Disney+ Prime May 28th)

 Scavenging for easy pickings in the aftermath of the terrific highs of BIRDS OF PREY and disastrous lows of JOKER comes CRUELLA, Disney’s latest attempt at dipping into their animated vaults for live-action remakes.
 Landing with the grace of a wounded vulture, it’s an ugly, mean-spirited, and soulless product only fit for a passing curiosity.
-Naturally, it’s going to make millions at the box office.
+So naturally, it’s going to make millions at the box office.

 CRUELLA begins as your typical origin story, turns to whimsical buddy-comedy turned rags-to-riches princess sendup, rounds up a JOKER-pastiche, and, eventually, settles for a DEVIL WEARS PRADA spinoff that overstays its welcome.

 The same goes for Emma Thompson, playing the villain of the piece.
 One of the greatest actors of our time, Thompsons never gives anything but her best.
-She has a blast in the hammy part, but The Baroness is basically Miranda Priestley 2.0, right down to the ticks and complaints.
+She has a blast in the hammy part, but The Baroness is Miranda Priestley 2.0, right down to the ticks and complaints.

 Anything for profit

 That’s because CRUELLA isn’t actually about anything.
 It’s a tacky girlboss remix of better films vying for easy recognition.
 Because of that, it can’t even decide who it wants as its lead.
 It’s undoubtedly not Cruella who spends most of the time posing in extravagant costumes while pontificating the necessity of her revenge.
-It’s not Estella either, as she’s barely a character in her own film, quickly discarded about halfway through.
+It’s not Estella either, as she’s barely a character in her film, quickly discarded about halfway through.

 Cynical and mean

-Throw in the casual uses of derogatory terms for mental illness and using one of the only black characters in the story as a literal narrative device to amplify white voices (in 1970s London!), and CRUELLA reeks of ill-advised choices.
+Throw in the casual uses of derogatory terms for mental illness and casting one of the only black characters in the story as a literal narrative device to amplify white voices (in 1970s London!), and CRUELLA reeks of ill-advised choices.
 Everything is sterile and manufactured, despite the film often reaching for the DC comics style grit.

 Not worth the time